darktable-org/dtdocs/content/module-reference/processing-modules/crop.md

 As this section is rarely used, it is collapsed by default.

 left
-: The percentance of the image that should be cropped from the left side.
+: The percentage of the image that should be cropped from the left side.

 right
-: The percentance of the image that should be cropped from the right side.
+: The percentage of the image that should be cropped from the right side.

 top
-: The percentance of the image that should be cropped from the the top.
+: The percentage of the image that should be cropped from the the top.

 bottom
-: The percentance of the image that should be cropped from the bottom.
+: The percentage of the image that should be cropped from the bottom.